Skip to main content

 Available Tools

-• grep: Search for regex patterns across files
+• grep_search: Search for regex patterns across files

 • read: Read file contents with optional line ranges